Unsolvability and Beyond in Many-To-Many Non-Bipartite Stable Matching: Background

 A \emph{matching} $M$ of $I$ is a set of unordered pairs of agents in $A$ such that no agent is contained in more than one pair.
 We denote the partner of agent $a_i$ in $M$ by $M(a_i)$ and this can be empty.

 A pair $\{a_i,a_j\}$ of agents is \emph{blocking} in $M$ if $a_j\succ_i M(a_i)$ and $a_i\succ_j M(a_j)$.
 If $M$ admits no blocking pairs, then we refer to $M$ as \emph{stable}.
-If $I$ admits at least one stable matching, then we refer to $I$ as \emph{solvable}, otherwise $I$ is \emph{unsolvable}. \end{definition}
+If $I$ admits at least one stable matching, then we refer to $I$ as \emph{solvable}, otherwise $I$ is referred to as \emph{unsolvable}. \end{definition}

-Note that throughout this paper we will generally assume \emph{complete preferences}, i.e., every agent pair is considered acceptable (but it has been shown that most results concerning {\sc sr} carry over to the setting with \emph{incomplete preferences} \cite{gusfield89}, and we may take advantage of this implicitly).
+Note that throughout this paper we will generally assume \emph{complete preferences}, i.e., every agent pair is considered acceptable (but it has been shown that most results carry over to the setting with \emph{incomplete preferences} \cite{gusfield89}, and we may take advantage of this implicitly).

-The solvability of $I$ can be determined in $O(n^2)$ time (which is linear in the size of the instance because there are $\Theta(n^2)$ preference list entries) using Irving's algorithm \cite{irving_sr}, which also returns a stable matching for the instance if one exists.
-It is well known that a stable matching is unlikely to exist when the number of agents becomes large \cite{mertens05}, although there are also families of instances that admit exponentially many \cite{gusfield89}.
-Therefore, \textcite{gusfield89} asked whether it is possible to provide a succinct certificate for the unsolvability of an {\sc sr} instance.
-The question was answered positively by \textcite{tan91_1}, when the author defined a combinatorial structure known as a \emph{stable partition}, although the structure's significance extends beyond its use as a witness of unsolvability.
-Apart from being a useful structural tool to study the problem, every stable partition corresponds to a \emph{stable half-matching} \cite{biro08}, in which agents are assigned either one other agent with value 1 (a full match) or two different agents each with value 0.5 (two half-matches) and at most one agent remains unmatched.
+The solvability of $I$ can be determined in $O(n^2)$ time using Irving's algorithm \cite{irving_sr}.
+It is well known that a stable matching is unlikely to exist when the number of agents is large \cite{mertens05}, although there are also families of instances that admit exponentially many \cite{gusfield89}.
+Therefore, Gusfield and Irving \cite{gusfield89} asked whether it is possible to provide a succinct certificate for the unsolvability of an {\sc sr} instance.
+The question was answered positively by Tan \cite{tan91_1}, when the author defined a combinatorial structure known as a \emph{stable partition}, although the structure's significance extends beyond its use as a witness of unsolvability.
+Apart from being a useful structural tool to study the problem, every stable partition corresponds to a \emph{stable half-matching} \cite{biro08}, in which agents are assigned either one other agent with value 1 (a full match) or two different agents each with value 0.5 (two half-matches).
 In this structure, agents are in a stable state in the sense that no two agents would rather decrease their value with one of their assigned agents in favor of increasing their intensity with each other.
 Tan showed that a stable partition always exists, and it has since been observed that the stable half-matching associated with a stable partition can be motivated by, for example, sports tournament scheduling and time-sharing applications \cite{biro08}.
 A stable partition is defined formally as follows.